15-Day Machupicchu and Galapagos Islands Tour from Lima, ends in Guayaquil

 After Lunch we will walk to Tortuga Bay, which is located on the Santa Cruz Island.
 Tortuga Bay has a gigantic, perfectly preserved beach, that is forbidden to swimmers.
 There is a separate cove where we can swim and view white tip reef sharks swimming in groups or tiger sharks.

-Santa Cruz Island, ECUADOR
+Santa Cruz Island, Ecuador

 The second largest of the Galapagos Island chain in the pacific Ocean, Santa Cruz is home to the settlement of Puerto Ayora, the most populous town on the islands.
 The island itself is a dormant volcano.